fybrik/airbyte-module/sample/README_mysql.md

 The server is configured to read and write a mysql table.

-It uses Kuberentes for the mysql chart deployment only while the Airbyte Module (ABM) runs locally without Kubernetes.
+It uses Kuberentes only for the mysql chart deployment, while the Airbyte Module (ABM) runs locally without Kubernetes.

 ## Before you begin